-There are dangers associated with detoxing, but our facility is well-equipped so your health can be monitored in a safe and comfortable environment.
-Our trained medical staff will ensure that a person undergoing detox does not suffer unnecessarily, and also make sure that the basics are covered.
+There are dangers associated with detoxing, but our facility is well-equipped to monitor your health in a safe and comfortable environment.
+Our trained medical staff will ensure that a person undergoing detox does not suffer unnecessarily, and also make sure that all the basics are covered.
 This includes hydration, and regular blood pressure and heart rate checks.
-Are you wondering how long this process might take?
-This depends upon your level of addiction and the drug being abused.
-It can be anywhere from 14 to 30 days.
+Depending on how serious your addiction is, detox can take anywhere from 7 to 30 days.
 It’s important to remember that not everyone responds to drugs in the same way, just as not everyone goes through detox in the same way.
-To further discuss prescription drug detox, please call to speak with a counselor.
+To further discuss prescription drug detox, please call to speak with one of our trained counselors.

-The longer you or your loved one struggles with a prescription drug addiction, the more obvious behavioral changes become.
-Don’t ignore the warning signs:
+The longer you or our loved one struggles with a prescription drug addiction, the more obvious behavioral changes become.
+Don’t ignore the prescription drug addiction warning signs: